austinhuang0131/austinhuang0131.github.io/index.md

 ---
 title: Hello there!
 I'm Austin Huang.
 description: I can see that you have walked thousands of miles just to reach this website, but that's just my homepage.
-What else do you expect?
+Have fun...
+I guess.
 comments: true
 ---

 <style>
 @media ( max-width : 800px) {
-    .disappear {
-        display: none !important;
-    }
     .resize1 {
         width: 150px !important;
     }